Department of Defense, What It Does, and Its Impact

 DoD is the nation's largest employer, with over 1.4 million active duty and 1.1 million reservists.

 It also employs 861,000 civilians.
 There are 450,000 employees stationed overseas in 163 countries.
-An additional 3 million Americans receive income from DoD, either as National Guard and Reserve forces (1.1 million), or veterans and their families (2 million).
+An additional 3 million Americans receive income from DoD.
+There are 1.1 million people serving in the National Guard and Reserve forces.
+Two million veterans and their families rely on this income as well.
 For this reason, the DoD is also the nation's largest health care provider, serving 9.5 million military members, retirees, and their families.
-(Source: "FY 2016-2018 Strategic Management Plan," Department of Defense, July 2015)

 Impact of DoD on the Federal Budget

-The DoD budget for FY 2018 is $574.5 billion.
-That makes it larger than ExxonMobil ($482 billion) or Wal-Mart ($443 billion).
-It dwarfs the next two largest government agencies: Health and Human Services ($77.9 billion) and the Department of Education ($69.4 billion.)
+The DoD budget for Fiscal Year 2018 is $574.5 billion.
+That makes it larger than ExxonMobil’s budget of $482 billion or that of Wal-Mart’s $443 billion.
+It dwarfs the next two largest government agencies: Health and Human Services with an allocation of $77.9 billion and the Department of Education with $69.4 billion.
 The Air Force gets 30 percent, the Navy and Marine Corps 30-35 percent, and the Army receives 25 percent.

 DoD has $2.292 trillion in assets and $2.426 trillion in liabilities.
-Almost 40 percent of the assets are in plant, equipment and inventory.
-Almost all (95 percent) of the liabilities are retirement and employment benefits.
+Almost 40 percent of the assets are in plant, equipment, and inventory.
+Ninety-five percent of the liabilities are retirement and employment benefits.
 The Department has $1.312 billion in investments and Treasury securities.
 That's not enough to cover the $2.3 trillion in future retirement and medical benefits for veterans.
 Retirement benefits cost $66.8 billion each year.
-(Source: "Fiscal Year 2015 Performance and Accountability Report," Department of Defense.)

 How It Affects You

 Much of how the DoD affects you is implied.
-That's because it protects you from something that hasn't happened yet, such as further attacks on the United States.
+It protects you from something that hasn't happened yet, such as further attacks on the United States.

 The DoD budget stimulates the economy in the short term.
 It provides income to the 5.2 million employees or beneficiaries, not to mention the employees of its contractors.